giovdi/ha-prices/README.md

 ### 3. Add Utility meters

-Now you can add all the Utility meters to Home Assistant through the helpers' page to automate them.
+Now, you can add all the Utility meters to Home Assistant through the helpers' page to automate them.

 **Don't forget to set _F1_, _F2_ and _F3_ as tariffs on each meter!**

-If you have multiple Utility meters to set, you may find it easier to set up them through YAML.
+If you have multiple Utility meters to set, you may find it easier to set them up through YAML.
 Use the following example:

 ```
 utility_meter: